valeriansaliou/constellation/README.md

 Execute the provided script:

-`./scripts/init_geoip.sh`
+`./scripts/init_geoip.sh --license_key=YOUR_GEOLITE2_LICENSE_KEY`

+_YOUR_GEOLITE2_LICENSE_KEY should be replaced by a valid GeoLite2 license key.
+Please [follow instructions](https://dev.maxmind.com/geoip/geoip2/geolite2/) provided by MaxMind to obtain a license key._

 _Note that once Constellation started from the GeoIP database you have manually initialized, it will keep the database up-to-date by checking and applying updates automatically in the background.
-The database initialization is a one-time operation._
+The database initialization is a one-time operation.
+Make sure your license key is also set in the GeoIP update URL in the configuration._

 ### Run Constellation